nthallen/cygwin_unix/README.md

 collision.
 Perhaps that is because Linux ignores the non-blocking flag for the connect.

 I will attempt to force the question by delaying calling select() on the server.

+The behavior under Linux (Ubuntu 16.04) is that connect() returns with no error immediately, regardless of whether the server is in select() or accept() or not.

+A workaround for this issue may be to keep the socket blocking until after connect().